hk19xt/Printing_Spooler/README.md

 7) When you click the 'Quit' button, it will exit the program.

 Finally, this program has a priority.
-1) Stusents have first priority, so their printing jobs are prioritized over any staff and faculty jobs.
+1) Students have first priority, so their printing jobs are prioritized over any staff and faculty jobs.
 2) Staff has second priority, so their printing jobs are prioritized over faculty jobs.
 3) Faculty has the longest waiting lists because they have flexible due dates.
 4) However, if they have the same category in students, staff or faculty, then first-come and first-serve will be applied.